Celebrating women in engineering

 Gender pathways into engineering and technology

-We’ve built a partnership to drive a collective mission to significantly increase the number of girls in education pathways to engineering and technology at age 18.
-This is set up in response to concerning declines in young girls’ interest in science and underrepresentation of women in engineering and tech careers.
+We’ve formed a partnership with a shared mission to significantly increase the number of girls pursuing education pathways into engineering and technology by age 18.
+This was set up in response to concerning declines in young girls' interest in science and underrepresentation of women in engineering and tech careers.